top of page

 About Christine

-After 20 years in education, I found myself numb, feeling stuck, and disconnected from the joy I used to feel.
-I spent years figuring out what actually works to reclaim your sparkle at midlife...spoiler alert...it's not a total reinvention.
-It's openess, curiosity, and tiny acts of self-compassion that add up to something radiant.
+After 20 years in education, I found myself numb, stuck, and completely disconnected from the joy I used to feel.
+I spent years figuring out what actually works to find your way back at midlife.
+Spoiler: it's not a total reinvention.
+It's openness, curiosity, and tiny acts of self-compassion that add up to something that actually feels like you again.

 Comments